sheddyranking/Music_Recommendation/README.md

-# VideoGameSales_Analysis_Project
+# Music_Recommendation
-A Machine Learning Project with Video Game  sales  Datasets
+A Machine Learning Project to recommend music Genres to new users in other to increase sales